survivejs/react-book/manuscript/15_understanding_decorators.md

 math.add(2, 4);
 ```

-The idea is that our `log` decorator wraps the original function, triggers a `console.log`, and finally calls it again while passing the original [arguments](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/arguments) to it.
+The idea is that our `log` decorator wraps the original function, triggers a `console.log`, and finally, calls it again while passing the original [arguments](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/arguments) to it.
 Especially if you haven't seen `arguments` or `apply` before, it might seem a little strange.

 `apply` can be thought as an another way to invoke a function while passing its context (`this`) and parameters as an array. `arguments` receives function parameters implicitly so it's ideal for this case.

 This logger could be pushed to a separate module.
-After that we could use it across our application whenever we want to log some methods.
+After that, we could use it across our application whenever we want to log some methods.
 Once implemented decorators become powerful building blocks.

 The decorator receives three parameters:

 * `target` maps to the instance of the class.
 * `name` contains the name of the method being decorated.
 * `descriptor` is the most interesting piece as it allows us to annotate the method and manipulate its behavior.
-It could look for example like this:
+It could look like this:

 ```javascript
 const descriptor = {